AI Video Templates | Create Videos Quickly with HeyGen

 Bring your videos to life with accurate, multilingual lip sync.
 Follow these steps to turn any script or audio into a finished video.

 Start by writing your script or uploading clear audio.
-Use text to speech, recorded audio or translated text, depending on your project.
+Use text-to-speech, recorded audio, or translated text, depending on what your project requires.

 Choose from a wide range of AI avatars or use your own footage.
 Each one is designed to match natural expressions and clear mouth movements.

-Choose from more than 300 voices in 175 languages.
-Match tone and style or upload real video for AI syncing.
+Choose from over 300 voices in 175 languages.
+Match the tone and style, or upload real video for AI syncing.

-The AI synchronises lips, voice and expressions automatically.
-Export your finished video in seconds and share it anywhere.
+The AI automatically syncs lips, voice, and expressions.
+Export your finished video within seconds and share it anywhere.

 Yes.
-You can add HeyGen’s AI avatars to any template and use precise AI lip sync for natural speech delivery.
-Avatars support multiple languages, making it easy to create localised or multilingual versions of the same video without re-recording anything.
+You can add HeyGen’s AI avatars to any template and use precise AI lip sync for natural-sounding speech delivery.
+The avatars support multiple languages, making it easy to create localised or multilingual versions of the same video without re-recording anything.

-No experience is needed.
-The editor is drag-and-drop and works directly in your browser, so beginners and teams can create high-quality videos quickly.
-AI tools handle timing, scene structure, and layout adjustments automatically.
+No prior experience is required.
+The editor is drag-and-drop and runs directly in your browser, so beginners and teams can create high-quality videos quickly.
+AI tools automatically manage timing, scene structure, and layout adjustments.

 Yes.
 You can start with text, upload audio, or add images and clips.
-The AI adapts your media to the chosen template and aligns visuals, pacing, and voice to create a professional result.
-For scriptwriting help, try the AI Video Script Generator.
+The AI adapts your media to the selected template and aligns visuals, pacing, and voice to create a professional result.
+For help with scriptwriting, try the AI Video Script Generator.

-You can produce social media videos, explainers, UGC-style adverts, corporate presentations, real estate walkthroughs, tutorials, and marketing content.
-With over 700 templates, you can build videos for nearly any niche, audience, or platform.
+You can create social media videos, explainer videos, UGC-style ads, corporate presentations, real estate walkthroughs, tutorials, and other marketing content.
+With more than 700 templates, you can develop videos for almost any niche, audience, or platform.

 You can export your finished video in HD or 4K depending on your plan.
 Videos download in MP4 format for easy sharing on TikTok, Instagram, YouTube, or business platforms.
 For resizing across platforms, use the Repurpose Video Tool.